Spay & Neuter Initiatives

 • Reduces deaths by euthanasia, homelessness and hit-by-car

-• Reduces or eliminated unwanted behaviours, such as aggression, spraying and roaming to mate
+• Reduces or eliminates unwanted behaviours, such as aggression, spraying and roaming to mate

 • Important for the animal’s health and longevity